aspose-pdf/Aspose.PDF-Documentation/en/java/working-with-facades/pdfcontenteditor/get-viewer-preference-of-an-existing-pdf-file/_index.md

 type: docs
 weight: 70
 url: /java/get-viewer-preference-of-an-existing-pdf-file/
-description: This section shows how to work with Aspose.PDF Facades using PdfContentEditor Class.
+description: Explore how to extract and retrieve viewer preferences from an existing PDF file using Aspose.PDF in Java.
 lastmod: "2021-06-05"
 draft: false
 ---